interactive-data-language/vscode-idl/extension/docs/problem-codes/configuration.md

 [[toc]]

-## Disable Reporting of all Problems
+## Disable Reporting of All Problems

 For legacy code bases, or if you don't like that problems are being reported, you have the option to disable them being reported altogether.